Tampa Bay Buccaneers vs. Los Angeles Rams NFL Divisional Round Odds, Plays and Insights for January 23, 2022

 Rams stats and trends

-- In Los Angeles' 17 games this year, it has eight wins against the spread.

-- This year, the Rams won ATS in their only game as an underdog of 3 points or more.
+- This season, the Rams won ATS in their only game as an underdog of 3 points or more.

-- Los Angeles has eclipsed the over/under in 52.9% of its opportunities this year (nine times in 17 games with a set point total).
+- Los Angeles' games this season have gone over the total in nine out of 17 opportunities (52.9%).

-- Los Angeles is 7-5 against the spread and 10-2 overall when the team scores more than 20.8 points.
+- When Los Angeles scores more than 20.8 points, it is 7-5 against the spread and 10-2 overall.

-- This year the Rams have 23 turnovers, six fewer than the Buccaneers have takeaways (29).
+- The Rams have turned the ball over 23 times, six fewer times than the Buccaneers have forced turnovers (29).

 Home and road insights

-- At home this year, Tampa Bay is 6-2 against the spread and 7-1 overall.
+- Tampa Bay is 6-2 against the spread, and 7-1 overall, at home this year.

-- At home, as 3-point favorites or more, the Buccaneers are 6-2 ATS.
+- This year, as 3-point favorites or greater at home, the Buccaneers are 6-2 ATS.

-- This year, Tampa Bay has gone over the total in five of eight games at home.
+- This season, Tampa Bay has hit the over in five of eight home games.

 - This year on the road, Los Angeles is 4-5 against the spread and 7-2 overall.